-We cannot fund applications from an organisation that has outstanding acquittals for any previous DVA funding (if applicable).
+We cannot fund applications from an organisation that has outstanding acquittals for any previous DVA funding at the closing date and time of the batch in which you are applying (if applicable).

 4.3 Who is not eligible to apply for a grant?